2/3 cup dried black elderberries (about 85 grams)

 Discard the elderberries (or compost them!) and let the liquid cool to lukewarm.
 When it is no longer hot, add 1 cup of honey and stir well.

-When honey is well mixed into the elderberry mixture, pour the syrup into a 1 litre sized mason jar or 1 litre sized glass bottle of some kind.
+When honey is well mixed into the elderberry mixture, pour the syrup into bottles or jars.

 Store in the fridge and take daily for its immune boosting properties.
 Some sources recommend taking only during the week and not on the weekends to boost immunity.

 Standard dose is ½ tspn to 1 tspn for kids and ½ Tbsp to 1 Tbsp for adults.

 If the flu does strike, take the normal dose every 2-3 hours instead of once a day until symptoms disappear.